 a member’s pension continues to build up as if they were at work receiving their normal pay.
 The notional pay figure used to represent the member’s normal pay is Assumed Pensionable Pay (A P P).
 In the circumstances listed above (and only in these circumstances) the amount added to the C P P should be the A P P and not any P P received.

 The exception is when the P P received for any given day in that period is greater than the A P P. This might occur on a KIT day, SPLIT day or Stringer day.
 If this happens, P P is added to C P P for that day and A P P is added for the other days.
 Note that the A P P figure calculated before the KIT, SPLIT or Stringer day(s) is not recalculated following the KIT, SPLIT or Stringer day(s).
-The same A P P figure continues to apply during the remainder of the relevant child related leave.
+The same A P P figure continues to apply during the remainder of the relevant period of absence.

 A P P Calculation